-The Michigan Gaming Control Board understands players across the state are eagerly anticipating Michigan’s online casino gaming and mobile sports betting launch.
+The Michigan Gaming Control Board understands players across the state are eagerly anticipating the Michigan online gambling and mobile sports betting launch.
 The MGCB said its commitment to the launch resulted in December’s board meeting, scheduled for Tuesday, being postponed until Jan.
 12.

 With limited agenda items, the MGCB decided to dedicate its time to work on the pending launch — news eager Michigan bettors would enjoy hearing.